 Introduction to the modern archeology problem

-The type of problems in archeology revolve around one group disbelieving in historical writings if they are from a book of scripture vs. literal interpreters of the Bible vs. the archeological evidence that is actually found.
-The following extract of a report on a recent discovery in Israel exemplifies this problem in analysis of archeological evidence.
+The type of problems in archaeology revolve around one group disbelieving in historical writings if they are from a book of scripture vs. literal interpreters of the Bible vs. the archaeological evidence that is actually found.
+The following extract of a report on a recent discovery in Israel exemplifies this problem in analysis of archaeological evidence.

 In a region where history, belief and ideology play such an important role, the discovery is controversial.
 Other archaeologists dispute the significance of the find.

 Professor Israel Finkelstein, of Tel Aviv University, pointed out that the remains are not evidence of a powerful biblical state.